code-with-maheswar/RESTFULL-API-PROJECT/README.md

 # API PROJECT
-Here is used different types of rest full api to performed CRUD operation.
+Here is used different types of rest full api for performing CRUD operation.